-This concludes the 2022 annual inspection by a qualified professional engineer of Pond 001, Cell 4 at Associated Electric Cooperative's Thomas Hill Energy Center, as required by 40 CFR 257.83 (b).
-Gredell Engineering appreciates this opportunity to serve AECI THEC.
-If you have any questions or require additional information, press contact (573) 659-9078.
+This concludes the 2023 annual inspection by a qualified professional engineer of Pond 001, Cell 4 at Associated Electric Cooperative's Thomas Hill Energy Center, as required by 40 CFR 257.83 (b).
+GER appreciates this opportunity to serve AECI THEC.
+If you have any questions or require additional information, please contact me at (573) 659-9078.